nathanshelly/.files/zsh/README.md

 Define environment variables, loaded before any other file in this folder.

-A few notable environment variables:

-- `$DOTFILES` - specifies path to the root of this repo, used throughout `zsh` configuration
+Defines `$DOTFILES` which specifies path to the root of this repo.
+Used throughout `zsh` configuration.
-- `$HOMEBREW_PREFIX` - should be equivalent to `brew --prefix`.
-Hardcoded (dynamic between OSes) to the current stable location to avoid overhead of `brew --prefix` (~25 ms)

 This file symlinked to `$HOME/.zshenv` by [`$DOTFILES/infra/setup/bin/symlink`](../infra/setup/bin/symlink)